-For breakfast you can usually find little cafes that will offer bulk “specials” from $5-$10 dollars.
-When you look at their menus they’ll have pancakes, waffles, and more breakfast foods for much higher prices, so if you are on a budget I suggest looking for these specials.
-They’ll usually contain eggs, bacon/sausage, toast, and grilled tomatoes or mushrooms.
+For breakfast you can usually find little cafés that will offer bulk “specials” from $5-$10 dollars.
+When you look at their menus, they’ll have pancakes, waffles, and more breakfast foods for much higher prices, so if you are on a budget I suggest looking for these specials.
+They’ll usually include eggs, bacon/sausage, toast, and grilled tomatoes or mushrooms.
 It’s a pretty good deal for $5.

 One of the best places I’ve found for these kind of deals are in areas further out from the CBD (Central Business District).
-Places like Kings Cross, Surry Hills, Glebe, and Paddington will have little cafes that offer these deals and advertise them.
+Places like Kings Cross, Surry Hills, Glebe, and Paddington.
+Those districts will have little cafés that offer these deals and advertise them.
 Trust me, you will see the advertisements.

 Now when it comes to lunch, I would stick with the same rule that I stick with traveling in any country.
 Have lunch be your biggest meal … because it is going to be the cheapest meal for such a large amount.
 This is definitely the case in Sydney.

-You can find little cafeterias or food courts all throughout Sydney and they will always have three specific venue: Thai food, Indian food, and Chinese food.
+You can find little cafeterias or food courts all throughout Sydney and they will always have three specific cuisines: Thai, Indian, and Chinese.
 Without fail, I have always seen these.
 This is truly an Asian food lovers paradise.

-It really does not take long to find a food court or area for food ranging from $10-15, that will offer pretty filling large portioned food.
+It really doesn't take long to find a food court or area for food ranging from $10-15, that will offer filling, large portioned food.
 Some of the best locations are Westfield Mall’s food court, and on George Street.
 These areas typically offer good choices.
 That being said, if you MUST have a sit down lunch in a typical restaurant, expect meals to usually go along the guidelines I wrote above.